UmehBEE/Bikeshare-Udacity-project/README.md

 ## Acknowledgements
 pandas docs - pandas documentation was immensely helpful in understanding the implemention of pandas methods used in this project.
 Udacity - Udacity's Data Analyst Nanodegree program and their instructors were extremely helpful while I was pursuing this project.
-Finally, I'd like to mention my college courses on Principles of Econometrics and Intermediary Econometrics for introducing me to data analysis and R programming.
-The concepts embodied in the pandas library (e.g. data frame) were very similar to the ones used while I was working on my R projects for college assignments.